bartelby/mpulse/README.md

 3. Error handling is non-existent.
 Production code should include comprehensive
 4. Production code should be deployed to a production-strength web server, Apache, NGINX or the like.
 Production code SHOULD NOT be run on the development web server included in Django
 5. The app is running against a sqlite database - something more substantial should be used in production: Oracle if you're rich, PostgreSQL or MySQL if not
 6. There is no input checking - this is also an eggregious gap.
 The phone_number field should be validated.
-Non-validated input is a weakness.
+Non-validated input is a security vulnerability.
 7. The Member object should have a last_modified field to keep track of updates.
 8. I have not run the code through PyLint - the code falls far short of PEP8 compliance.